 Congress is required by Article I, Section 6, of the Constitution to determine its own pay.
 Under the terms of a 1989 law, Members of Congress automatically receive an annual cost-of-living pay increase unless they act to stop it.
 The annual increases are based on a formula calculated by the Bureau of Labor Statistics, which takes into consideration changes in private industry wages and salaries.
-Rep. Wittman strongly opposes automatic pay increases for Members of Congress.
+I strongly oppose automatic pay increases for Members of Congress and have supported legislation to block pay raises.

 Social Security and Retirement Benefits for Members of Congress